Marsh, a global leader in insurance brokering and risk management, is a wholly-owned

 In implementing an online system from InviteManager, Marsh made a key stipulation: to order

 tickets, the Sales teams had to use the new system.
-It was NOT optional.
-With over 10
+It was NOT optional

 years in sales management, Grose understood the impact of a clear incentive: a new system